Answers to your top 3 colon cancer questions

 When should I be screened for colon cancer?

 Talk to your doctor about when you should begin screening for colorectal cancer.
 Guidelines generally recommend screenings begin at age 45.
-If you are younger than 45, your doctor may recommend more frequent or earlier screening if you have other risk factors.
+If you are younger than 45, your doctor may recommend earlier or more frequent screening if you have risk factors, such as a family history of colon cancer.

-— A visual examination of the lining of the rectum and the colon with a flexible fiber-optic endoscope.
+• Colonoscopy — This procedure is a visual examination of the lining of the rectum and the colon with a flexible fiber-optic endoscope, a thin, tube-like instrument with a light and lens for viewing inside the body.
+It may also have a tool to remove tissue.

-— An examination of the rectum and lower part of the colon with a lighted tube called a sigmoidoscope.
-This method is limited and only extends to the lower 40 centimeters of the colon and does not visualize the whole colon.
+• Sigmoidoscopy — An examination of the rectum and lower part of the colon with a lighted tube called a sigmoidoscope.
+This method is limited and extends, on average, to the lower 50 centimeters of the colon and does not visualize the whole colon.

-— Also called a computed tomographic colonography (CTC), this procedure uses X-rays and computers to take 2D and 3D images of the interior lining of the colon and rectum.
+• Virtual colonoscopy — Also called a computed tomographic colonography (CTC), this procedure uses X-rays and computers to take 3D images of the interior lining of the colon and rectum.

 • Stool DNA test — This test uses a stool sample and looks for DNA changes in cells that might indicate the presence of precancer or colon cancer.

-Learn more about colorectal cancer; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.
+Learn more about colon cancer treatment at Sharp; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.

 Get the best of Sharp Health News in your inbox